 Do Cats Claws Need To Be Trimmed?

 Yes, they do.
 Sometimes your cat’s claws will need to be trimmed.
-If your cat is an indoor cat is more likely to need help with their claws.
+If your cat is an indoor cat is more likely to need help with its claws.
 This is because it doesn’t go out enough to dull them.
 In addition, if your cat has an older cat it will also need more help with its claws.

 Even if your cat does go outside it may need help with keeping its claws in order from time to time.

 I use these from Amazon.
 I love them.
 I recommended them to my mum for her cat.
-I’m left handed and they work well for both left and right handed people.
+I’m left-handed and they work well for both left and right-handed people.

 How Often Should You Cut a Cat’s Claws?

 How often you need to cut your cat’s claws will really depend on your own circumstance and your individual cat.
 Some cats will need claws clipping much more than others.
 My old cat Holly needed to have her claws clipped every couple of weeks or so towards the last couple of years of her life.
-As she was a very difficult cat this meant I had to walk to the vets every couple of weeks.
-If I didn’t her claws got caught up in things which I felt was dangerous for her.
+As she was a very difficult cat this meant I had to walk to the vet every couple of weeks.
+If I didn’t her claws got caught up in things that I felt were dangerous for her.
 She’d twist her legs trying to get them out of the carpets.

 Boo doesn’t need his claws clipping quite so often as he is a little bit younger and he scratches to sharpen them himself and bites them himself.
-I do his at home with the occasional top up at the vets if he is in for a health check.
+I do his at home with the occasional top-up at the vets if he is in for a health check.

 Why You Shouldn’t Declaw Your Cat As An Alternative to Clipping

 Some people consider having their cats declawed to stop them from catching on things or clawing the furniture.
 In some countries like mine it’s illegal and the others it’s allowed.
 Personally, I think this is very cruel as having your cat declawed is equivalent to removing your own fingers to the first knuckle.
 It causes constant problems and psychological issues for your cat.
-It’s better to simply to have their claws trimmed.
+It’s better simply to have their claws trimmed.
 If you have difficulties with them scratching your furniture then train them to use a scratch post.

 Why Your Cats Claws Get Caught On Things and How to Stop It

-Difference between wearing down and getting long can be worn and sharp and long and sharp
+The difference between wearing down and getting long can be worn and sharp and long and sharp

 For some strange reason, we all seem to give her cat scratching posts to blunt their claws and I admit I’ve got this in my head but it’s just not right.
 It’s actually the other way round.
 Scratching posts actually increase the sharpness of the cat’s claws while helping to keep them short.